4 Innovative Pop Culture QR Code Campaigns We Love

 Taylor Swift’s QR code campaign for her new album

-Taylor Swift is almost as famous for her marketing chops as she is for her songwriting.
+Taylor Swift is almost as famous for her business chops as she is for her songwriting.
 The publicity accompanying her most recent album, “The Tortured Poets Department,” was no exception.
 A week before the album's release, Swift’s team plastered giant murals containing QR codes onto buildings throughout US cities and 13 other global locations.
 When scanned, each mural revealed a clue about the upcoming album.

 Why this QR code campaign excels

-Swift’s QR code marketing campaign was a slice of marketing genius for several reasons:
+This campaign was a slice of marketing genius for several reasons:

 - It’s omnichannel marketing at its finest: QR codes can bridge the gap between online and offline channels.
 Swift took advantage of that to get people on the ground to go online and create buzz.
-The scavenger-hunt setup of the campaign also encouraged fans to compare notes on social media, further increasing pollination between channels.
+The scavenger hunt setup of the campaign also encouraged fans to compare notes on social media, further increasing pollination between channels.

 We love how this QR code campaign demonstrated a master level of marketing awareness.
 Swift utilized every salient feature of the QR code–its accessibility, dynamism, and creativity–to raise publicity, engage her followers, and grow her audience.